|

 Use the tools scanreg and

-scanreg/restore from 98 in Windows 95
+scanreg/restore from 98 in Windows 95 The automatic registry

-work in 95.
-Thanks to an e-mail from
+Thanks to an e-mail from Carol J,

-Carol J, I've installed and
+I've installed and use them.
+Clicking

-open a text page of instructions that you can copy and paste to
+Image will open a text page of instructions

-a Notepad file so you can save it to your C: drive and read it in
+that you can copy and paste to a Notepad file so you can save it

-DOS if need be.
+to your C: drive and read it in DOS if need be.

 Also, since it's becoming impossible to find